oslohaskell/stack-presentation/presentation.md

 Stack can integrate with *docker* in two ways

 1. All `stack` commands can be run in a (transient) docker image.
-2. Can create a *Docker* image that can be deployed to…
+2. Can create a *Docker* image that can be deployed to

 # 🌧